 Children entering kindergarten must be five (5) years of age on or before December 1st of that year.

 Children entering first grade must be six (6) years of age on or before December 1st of that year.

-For the admission of kindergarten or first grade children, parents must present:
+For the admission of all new students, parents must present: